-The POW submitted for Silica Hills consists of pitting on a 25 metre by 25 metre grid pattern over the eastern portion of M47/177 and the adjacent E47/1746 at 100m by 100m spacing, Figure 4.
-The pits are planned to have nominal 2m by 2m by 2m dimensions to reach basement and enable safe sampling conditions.
+The approved POW 68872, for Silica Hills consists of pitting on a 25 metre by 25 metre grid pattern over the north-eastern portion of M47/177 and on to the adjacent E47/1746 at 100m by 100m spacing, Figure 3.
+The pits are planned to have nominal 2m by 2m by 2m dimensions to reach basement and enable safe channel sampling conditions of the pit walls.

-The work is intended to assist with understanding the gold distribution and structural orientation within quartz vein systems, which will assist in the design of a drill programme.
+The work is intended to assist with understanding the gold distribution and structural orientation within quartz vein systems, which will assist in the design of a Reverse Circulation (RC) drill programme.
 A request for a heritage survey has also been submitted to Ngarluma Aboriginal Corporation.
 The intended target areas for ground disturbing activities are within areas not previously explored or disturbed by previous operators.